justwzhang/Harmonic-Map/README.md

-# Computational Conformal Geometry Homework
+# Harmonic Map

-Note: For this assignment, you must replace shaderPath of your own in viewer.cpp.
+Note: You must replace shaderPath of your own in viewer.cpp.
 Otherwise, the program will crash!

 /* Input your own shader path */ std::string shaderPath("C:/proj/Assignment2/harmonic_map/shaders/");

-This C++ project framework is used to help students to implement geometric algorithms.

 ## System